 TIP: This highly-rated guided tour visits the terraces of St. Mark’s Basilica and Doge’s Palace (more info below).
 If you want to see these places in the most efficient way, it might be worth considering.
 There is usually a tour at 10 am, so it could fit this itinerary quite well.

-Alternatively, for a truly unique experience, check out this exclusive after-hours tour of Doge’s Palace & St. Mark’s Basilica.
+Alternatively, for a truly unique experience, check out this exclusive after-hours tour.
+It brings you to both – St. Mark’s Basilica as well as Doge’s Palace after it closes to general public.
 In that case, you’ll have to rearrange this itinerary a bit since this tour runs in the evening.

 Doge’s Palace + Bridge of Sighs